 Practk also offers a Power Blender makeup sponge ($9) which is my jam.
 It’s a thicker sponge so it’s not as squishy as some others I have tried, but that also means it’s not soaking up as much product.
 It still gets large and bouncy when wet, and does an awesome job blending out makeup without sheering it out— perfect for the full coverage products I use.
 Because of it’s texture, it’s also great for applying powder for baking.
 I like the flat side which makes spreading foundation easier, and the pointed tip gets into corners.

 Now, here’s where it all started!
 Practk first came on to the scene with their Palmat, which is basically a small hand-held version of the Sigma Spa Brush Cleaning Mat.
 The original mat is a must-have for me, because it makes the cleaning process so much easier and gets alllll the gunk out of neglected brushes.
 The Palmat has basically all the same textures all on a double-sided glove.
 You can either wear it on your hand or stick it onto your sink (which is what I prefer to do, so I have a hand free for wringing bristles out).
 I’m obsessed with this, especially for travel, since it’s so handy and convenient.
 Literally all the power of the mat in a more affordable and compact design.
 This even comes with a 2-year warranty!

 Overall, I am super excited about Practk and can’t wait to see the brand grow even more.
 They’re taking some of the best qualities of Sigma and making them more accessible and budget-friendly.
 If Practk ends up expanding their line, I could see them being a real rival to the brushes in the drugstore.

-For now, they’re available through their website.
+For now, they’re available on Amazon.